harry23gust/Emploee-Tracker-HG/README.md

 SO THAT I can organize and plan my business

-SCHEMA:
+## SCHEMA ##

-Department
+Department:

-id: INT PRIMARY KEY
+* id: INT PRIMARY KEY

-name: VARCHAR(30) to hold department name
+* name: VARCHAR(30) to hold department name

 Role

-id: INT PRIMARY KEY
+* id: INT PRIMARY KEY

-title: VARCHAR(30) to hold role title
+* title: VARCHAR(30) to hold role title

-salary: DECIMAL to hold role salary
+* salary: DECIMAL to hold role salary

-department_id: INT to hold reference to department role belongs to
+* department_id: INT to hold reference to department role belongs to

 Employee

-id: INT PRIMARY KEY
+* id: INT PRIMARY KEY

-first_name: VARCHAR(30) to hold employee first name
+* first_name: VARCHAR(30) to hold employee first name

-last_name: VARCHAR(30) to hold employee last name
+* last_name: VARCHAR(30) to hold employee last name

-role_id: INT to hold reference to employee role
+* role_id: INT to hold reference to employee role

-manager_id: INT to hold reference to another employee that is manager of the current employee.
+* manager_id: INT to hold reference to another employee that is manager of the current employee.
 This field may be null if the employee has no manager.

-HOW TO USE:
+HOW TO USE: :bowtie:

 1. Install npm (npm install )
 2. Install Inquirer (npm install inquirer)